gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 ### Customer Demographics

-The dataset reveals a total of 18,000 customers ** with a notable average order revenue of **$142K**.
-The average monthly revenue generated is **$1.9 million**.
+The dataset reveals a total of 18,000 customers with a notable average order revenue of $142K.
+The average monthly revenue generated is $1.9 million.
 The gender distribution appears balanced, with 51% male and 49% female.
-The predominant age group of customers falls into the **50 and above** category (73%), with only **26%** between the ages of **40 and 49** and **1%** between the ages of **30 and 39**
+The predominant age group of customers falls into the 50 and above category (73%), with only 26% between the ages of 40 and 49 and 1% between the ages of 30 and 39.
 The data shows a predominance of older customers, which may influence marketing strategies and product offerings, necessitating a focus on products that resonate with this demographic.
 This near-even split indicates that marketing strategies should target both genders to maximize outreach.

 ### Customer Membership Types